hakanayaz/PIRQ_Draft/Module 1/Julia/README.md

  9,4-9,3          ENDMARKER      ""
  ```

-As seen in the Lexical anaylsis results we can see the tokens in our algorithm.
+All of these tokens are easily visible in our original code.